 When there is a request from a consumer, suppliers of such articles must provide sufficient information to allow the safe use of the article within 45 days from the receipt of the request.

 Under REACH Regulation (EC) No 1907/2006, if there is an SVHC present in an article:

-in a concentration above 0.1% w/w, and in quantities totaling over one tonne per manufacturer or importer per year the producers or importers of that article shall bear the legal obligation to submit a notification to ECHA within 06 months from the date of the inclusion of the substance in the List.
+the producers or importers of that article shall bear the legal obligation to submit a notification to ECHA within 06 months from the date of the inclusion of the substance in the List.

 Depending on the exposure scenarios of an article during its use and disposal, SVHC notification obligation could be exempted.
 It is the duty of the producer or the importer of the article to conduct the life cycle assessment to ensure that the exemption conditions are met.

 Under the Waste Framework Directive (2008/98/EC), when supplying an article containing an SVHC in a concentration above 0.1% w/w in the EU, the suppliers of that article must submit a SCIP notification to ECHA.
 This information on articles containing the Candidate List substance is then published in the SCIP database by the Waste Framework Directive to make it available to waste operators and consumers.

 Due to the above requirements, it is critical for suppliers of such products to check and ensure their full compliance with the corresponding EU regulations on SVHCs.
 Failing to comply with these legal provisions shall put enterprises into disadvantageous situations of the stop of sales/importing/manufacturing, withdrawal of products, and/or other penalties.

 Due to the importance and complexity of SVHC compliance duties, a competent professional should handle the compliance assessment.